Awannaphasch2016/PaperSummary/Cola-GNN: Cross-location Attention based Graph Neural Networks for Long-term ILI Prediction.md

             * we apply 1D CNN filter with different dilation to every row of X to capture temporal dependencies at different level of granularity
         * global graph message passing
             * combine the temporal features and location-aware attenions.
+    * graph construction
+        * Edges
+            * the author recognized that  there are 2 factors that could have affected the forecasting.
+                1. correlation of two locations can be affected by thier geographic distance.
+                    * i.e. nearby areas may have similar topographic or climatic characteristics that make them have similar flu outbreaks.
+                2. non-adjacent areas may alos have potential dependeincies due to population movements and similar geographical features.
+            * the author propose a location-aware attention emchanism which take into account the temporal dependencies of locations from historical data as well as geographical information.
+        *
     * loss function
         * optimize regularized l_1-norm loss via gradient descent.

 # result
 * attention
     * region with higher attention score shares more similar trends, while the low attention region has a visibly different pattern